Gyrohammer/commapogo/README.md

 ## March 21st, 2024

 This weekend I'll be using an oscilloscope to check signal integrity.
 Hopefully its simple as that, and adding a ground plane(s) will solve it.
 I had no idea what a ground-plane was until I asked for ideas/advice on the electrical engineering stack exchange.
 [Heres the thread where that was suggested!](https://electronics.stackexchange.com/questions/706633/usb-c-pogo-pin-coupler-troubleshooting).

+## April 10th, 2024

+Oscilloscope readings showed little to no interference.
+Messages were coming and going normally, with solid definition.
+The second PCB design has run into the same error, in the same way.
+I will be doing some more testing including soldering wires directly from pad-to-pad in an attempt to isolate this to one component.
+If that doesnt work, I'll be doing one final re-design before putting this project on hold for a while.